PSY101 - General Psychology (3 cr.)

 PSY408 - Psychology Senior Exam (0 cr.)

 Course consists of administration of Psychology Senior Exam and reporting of results to students.
-Passing the exam is a graduation requirement for psychology majors.
-(Spring, Summer, Fall).
-Prerequisites: junior standing
+Passing the exam with a grade of D or better is a graduation requirement for psychology majors.
+(Fall/Spring/Summer).
+Prerequisites: PSY101 and PSY205 and PSY206 and PSY311 and PSY321 and PSY331 and PSY340 and PSY361 and PSY409.

 PSY409 - History and Modern Systems of Psychology (3 cr.)

 The background to the development of psychological systems for pre-Greek times to the present; the assumptions, historical origins, characteristics, and comparative achievements and shortcomings of each.
+Liberal arts.
 (Fall/Winter/Spring/Summer).
-Liberal arts.
-Prerequisites: junior status and PSY101 and PSY105 and PSY205 and PSY206.
+Prerequisites: junior status and PSY101 and PSY205 and PSY206.

 PSY412 - Educational Psychology (3 cr.)